Preface

 Omnibenevolent

-But if God is omnibenevolent love, why does evil exist?
-Well, some preface: only God can be perfect, for all other beings, as a matter of logical necessity, must at least have the imperfection of contingency.
+First, only God can be perfect, for all other beings, as a matter of logical necessity, must at least have the imperfection of contingency.
 So, all created things have perfections and imperfections.
 A man’s movement is more perfect than a rock because he can self-propel.
-A man without a limp moves more perfectly than one with a limp.
-And a very fast man more than a very slow one.
-A man who could fly would be even more perfect, and so on ad infinitum.
-So we can see that imperfection (lack) and evil (deprivation) are not “created;” they are just the absence of certain perfections.
+A spry man moves more perfectly than a heavyset man.
+One who could fly would be even more perfect, and so on ad infinitum.
+So we can see that imperfection (lack) is not “created”; it is just the absence of certain perfections.
+But this limitation does not mean it is better not to create than to create, for it is better to have a limited likeness to God – goodness Himself – than no likeness to God.

 Conclusion